-Testers at a prominent cooking magazine say the 1520 AngleSelect's sharpening process accurately ground both Western and Asian-style knives "to like-new sharpness in a matter of minutes," and its guides hold your blade at just the right angle, eliminating any guesswork.
+Editors at a prominent test kitchen say the 1520 AngleSelect's sharpening process accurately ground both Western and Asian-style knives "to like-new sharpness in a matter of minutes," and its guides hold your blade at just the right angle, eliminating any guesswork.
 Although the 1520 AngleSelect has three sharpening slots, you only use two of them on a given blade; either slot one for a 15-degree Asian blade or slot two for a 20-degree Western blade, followed by a few passes through slot three for stropping and polishing.
 Spring-loaded blade guides help keep your knife at just the right angle.

-Users say that the instructions for the 1520 AngleSelect are well-written, the sharpening process is easy to master, although you will want to read the directions and practice on a cheap knife to master the even pull that's required for consistent results.
+Users say that the instructions for the 1520 AngleSelect are well-written and the sharpening process is easy to learn, although you will want to read the directions and practice on a cheap knife to master the even pull that's required for consistent results.
 They also say that the diamond polishing disks in slots one and two work well even on the very dense steel found in high-quality cutlery.
-In fact, one user warns that knives get so sharp, so quickly, that if you're not careful and gentle while using this device, they can cut right into the plastic casing beneath the sharpening slots.
+In fact, we saw reports that knives get so sharp, so quickly, that if you're not careful and gentle while using this device, they can cut right into the plastic casing beneath the sharpening slots.

 Fully encased sharpeners like the Chef's Choice 1520 AngleSelect are an excellent choice if you're at all concerned about the safety of using a manual sharpener; you'd be hard-pressed to get a finger anywhere near the 1520 AngleSelect's grinding disks, even if you tried.
 The sound is usually just a quiet buzz, although several users say that louder noises presaged trouble with the sharpening disks.
+It's bulkier than most manual sharpeners at 10 inches long, and 4.25 inches tall and wide, so you may want to keep that in mind when thinking about where to store it.
 If you notice a marked decrease in sharpening or polishing quality, this usually means it's time to wipe off the magnet in the underside of the device that collects metal shavings made during the sharpening process.